-I sanded it down and added a couple of coats of “Paper White” from Behr paint for a nice, clean finish.
+I sanded my DIY shoe rack down and added a couple of coats of “Paper White” from Behr paint for a nice, clean finish.

 I can’t believe this one is full too!
 Ski boots will have to be rehomed to the sports lockers in the garage.